SasanTazayoni/Rock-paper-scissors-lizard-spock-game-CI-PP2/README.md

 - [StackOverflow](https://stackoverflow.com/) used to problem solve and deal with queries.
 - [Getemoji](https://getemoji.com/) used to obtain game icons.
 - [Seekpng](https://www.seekpng.com/) used to obtain rules modal image.
-- [Epidemicsound](https://www.epidemicsound.com/) used to obtain sound hover effect for buttons.
 - [Favicon.io](https://favicon.io/) used to generate favicon.

 ## Testing